 Organ donation is a life-saving treatment and for people with organ failure it is the best, or only, option available.
 While New Zealand has made progress to increase organ donation and transplantation rates in recent years, we still have relatively low rates of deceased donation compared with many other countries.

-This review aims to identify what can be done to increase deceased donation rates.
-The review is looking at current practices and trends in New Zealand, along with recent initiatives to increase deceased organ donation and transplantation rates.
-It has also considered features of higher performing organ donation systems overseas and identified issues within New Zealand that may be impacting donation rates.
+The review aimed to identify what could be done to increase deceased donation rates.
+The review looked at current practices and trends in New Zealand, along with recent initiatives to increase deceased organ donation and transplantation rates.
+It also considered features of higher performing organ donation systems overseas and identified issues within New Zealand that may be impacting donation rates.
 See the Terms of Reference (Word, 32 KB) of the review to find out more.

-The Ministry has been supported by an expert advisory group with a range of knowledge and experience.
+The Ministry was supported by an expert advisory group with a range of knowledge and experience.
 These include clinical, ethical, behavioural change, public perspectives, and Māori views.
 See the Terms of Reference (Word, 27 KB) of the group to find out more.

-The Ministry gave initial advice to the Minister in March 2016, and is now consulting more widely on the issues and options that the review has identified.
+The Ministry gave initial advice to the Minister in March 2016, and then consulted more widely on the issues and options that the review has identified.

 As part of the work to develop a deceased organ donation strategy, the Ministry completed a public consultation process on a set of preliminary proposals.
 One hundred written submissions were received from health professionals, health organisations and individuals.
 These submissions have been summarised and analysed in an internal report subsequently: Increasing Rates of Deceased Organ Donation: Summary of submissions.

-The Ministry is now working with the sector to finalise the strategy, which looks to strengthen national coordinating arrangements, as well as looking at effective ways for hospitals to identify potential donors and discuss donation with families.
+The Ministry then worked with the sector to finalise the strategy, which looks to strengthen national coordinating arrangements, as well as looking at effective ways for hospitals to identify potential donors and discuss donation with families.

 As part of the Review, The Ministry of Health prepared draft working papers about different aspects of organ donation.
 These papers were developed as inputs into the initial advice that was provided to the Minister at the end of March 2016.